dotnet/roslyn/.github/ISSUE_TEMPLATE/api-suggestion.md

 ## Proposed API

 <!--
-Please provide a sketch of public API signature diff that you are proposing.
+Please provide a sketch of the public API signature diff that you are proposing.
 Be as specific as you can: the more specific the proposal, the easier the process will be.
-For example:
+An example diff is below.
+You may find the [Framework Design Guidelines](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/framework-design-guidelines-digest.md) helpful. https://github.com/dotnet/roslyn/issues/53410 is a good example issue.
+-->

 ```diff
 namespace Microsoft.CodeAnalysis.Operations
 {